Board of Directors

 - Why did you volunteer to be a board member?
 I volunteered to be a board member because I am passionate about child development and the prospect of opening a children’s museum right here in Rock County – the community is totally ready for it!
 I felt my professional skills would be a good match for what we need to open the museum doors.
 My professional background in non-profit fundraising, administration and program management will be useful as we embark upon a major fundraising campaign and develop the organizational structure for the museum to operate on a day-to-day basis.
 Additionally, my for-profit experience of managing perishable supply chains provides me with a systemic way of thinking and understanding of how to be flexible and responsive, skills that enable us to build sustainability and innovation into the museum.

-- How long have you lived in Rock County?
-4.5 years.
+How long have you lived in Rock County?
+Three and a half years.

 - Education: B.A.
 Public Relations from UW- Eau Claire.
 J. D. from University of Wisconsin Law School.

 - How long have you lived in Rock County?
-22 years.
+More than 25 years.
 I was born and raised in Rock County and I returned not long after graduating from college.

 - What inspires you?
 Learning and education.
 I love to learn and I take every opportunity I can to learn something new.
 I think that learning expands beyond formal educational settings and we can learn something from every person we meet.